yomalbalooshi/ThemePark/README.md

 ## Attractions

 Each zone boasts a variety of attractions, ranging from heart-pounding roller coasters to enchanting shows and interactive experiences.
-Discover the magic and excitement waiting for you in every corner of YTE Theme Park.
+Discover the magic and excitement waiting for you in every corner of YTE Land.

 ## Tickets